Please See Banner/Timetable for Further Information about Sections, Times, Locations, and Instructors for Multiple Section Courses.

 PHIL 346 Environmental Ethics

 This course introduces ethics through an engagement with environmental issues.
 Topics will include: the emergence of environmental ethics and its relation to traditional moral philosophy; pollution and environmental justice; population ethics; sustainability and obligations to future generations; animal ethics in agriculture and wildlife management; the value of non-human organisms, species, ecosystems, and biodiversity; ethics of biological conservation and ecological restoration; the value of wilderness; and ethical dimensions of global climate change.
 No prior experience with philosophy is required.
 The two main goals of the course are to provide students with the tools to make and evaluate ethical arguments across domains and to engage students’ ethical reasoning and reflection on environmental issues in particular.
+Students will also engage in team-based service learning projects.

 PHIL 360 Philosophy of Science